Takao Kōkūtai (Takao Air Group)

 Background

-The Imperial Japanese Navy (IJN) Takao Kōkūtai (Takao Air Group) was established April 1, 1938 at Takao as a medium bomber unit of the 23rd Air Flotilla, 11th Air Fleet, Southwest Area Fleet, Intitially, equipped with the Type 97 G3M (Nell).
+On April 1, 1938 the Takao Kōkūtai (Takao Air Group) was established in the Imperial Japanese Navy (IJN) as a medium bomber unit quipped with the Type 97 G3M (Nell).
+Assigned to the 23rd Air Flotilla, 11th Air Fleet, Southwest Area Fleet.
 During May 1940 became the first unit equipped with the new Type 1 / G4M1 (Betty).
 During 1941, moved to Hankou in central China.
 Later, moves to Saigon.

 At the start of the Pacific War, have the unit participates in the Japanese invasion of Malaya.
-Meanwhile, the other half based at Kaohsiung Airfield on Formosa (Taiwan) participates in the invasion of the Philippines.
+Meanwhile, the other half based at Kaohsiung Airfield on Formosa (Taiwan) and participates in the invasion of the Philippines.

 On March 14, 1942 the half in Saigon moves to